cs4241-21a/final_project/README.md

   - Pushed the webscraper data to mongo
 - Worked on backend
 - Did frontend UI touchups
+- Edited the absolute masterclass that is the project video

 **Steven Tran**:
 - Worked on frontend